ReactiveX/RxGo/README.md

 2
 ```

-It means, the first Observer already consumed all items.
+It means the first Observer already consumed all items.
 And nothing left for others.
 Though this behavior can be altered with [Connectable](#connectable-observable) Observables.
 The main point here is the goroutine produced those items.